 - Copyright of all images submitted will be owned by the photographer.

-- Owners of Photograd retain the rights to use submitted images for the intended purpose of the website, and related social media accounts to promote Features.
+- Owners of Photograd retain the rights to use submitted images for the intended purpose of the website, and related social media accounts to for promotion.

 We're always working on brand new Spotlights.
-These will usually consist of a virtual interview based around a chosen topic.
-Spotlight's are open to submissions.
+These usually consist of a virtual interview based around a chosen topic.
+We are open to ideas for new Spotlight's.

-The Photograd blog is very much open to new ideas or takeovers from photography graduates and students.
-The main genres consist of the following:
+The Photograd blog is open to new ideas or takeovers from photography graduates and students.
+The main genres are: